Communication situations are any kind of situation in which communication takes place.

 Being on the other side of the employee/superior conversation can be equally nerve-wracking.
 Here are some tips to help you out:

-• Check your tone — Make sure you never talk down to your employees.
-For example, if they offer an idea and you don’t like it, praise their initiative, thank them, and explain why it wouldn’t work instead of shutting them down;
+• Check your tone.
+Never talk down to your employees.
+If they offer an idea and you don’t like it, praise their initiative, thank them, and explain why it wouldn’t work instead of shutting them down.

-• Have an open-door policy — Having an open-door policy means employees are free to approach you with any issue without fear or hesitation.
-This way, you encourage open communication and genuine rapport.
+• Have an open-door policy.
+Having an open-door policy means employees are free to approach you with any issue without fear or hesitation.
+This encourages open communication and genuine rapport.

 Feedback